hot-glue-for-rails/hot-glue/README.md

 Hot Glue generates functionality that's quick and dirty.
 It lets you be crafty.
 As with a real hot glue gun, use with caution.

-* Build plug-and-play scaffolding mixing generated ERB or HAML with the power of Hotwire and Turbo-Rails
+* Build plug-and-play scaffolding mixing generated ERB with the power of Hotwire and Turbo-Rails
-* Everything edits-in-place (unless you use --big-edit, then it won't)
+* Everything edits-in-place (unless you use `--big-edit`, then it won't)
-* Automatically Reads Your Models (make them before building your scaffolding!)
+* Automatically Reads Your Models (make them AND migrate your DB before building your scaffolding!)
 * Excellent for CREATE-READ-UPDATE-DELETE (CRUD), lists with pagination (coming soon: searching & sorting)
 * Great for prototyping, but you should learn Rails fundamentals first.
 * 'Packaged' with Devise, Kaminari, Rspec, FontAwesome
 * Create system specs automatically along with the generated code.
 * Nest your routes model-by-model for built-in poor man's authentication.
 * Throw the scaffolding away when your app is ready to graduate to its next phase.